infotiv-research/gokart-documentation/docs/interfaces.md

 ## Robot Operating System (ROS)

-The user interfaces with ADAS through the terminal of a Linux-computer running ROS (Robot Operating System).
+The user interfaces with ADAS through the terminal of a Linux computer running ROS (Robot Operating System).
 A python-script on the computer calls ROS methods to publish and subscribe to ”topics”.
-On ADAS a CAN-gateway is running that converts ROS-topics into CAN-messages and vice versa.
+On ADAS a CAN gateway is running that converts ROS-topics into CAN-messages and vice versa.
 The computer connects to ADAS via wifi.
-By setting the data of a ROS-topic that corresponds to a CAN-message sent out by ADAS, the user can control other units that listens to the CAN-message.
-The CEM unit receives CAN-messages from ADAS requesting changes in Body Electronics (headlight, taillight, blinkers, horn, moodlight) behaviour.
+By setting the data of a ROS topic that corresponds to a CAN message sent out by ADAS, the user can control other units that listen to the CAN message.
+The CEM unit receives CAN message from ADAS requesting changes in Body Electronics (headlight, taillight, blinkers, horn, mood light) behavior.
 Depending on the state of the Power Mode, the changes are performed or denied.

 ![System overview!](assets/images/rosgw.png " System overview")

 Requests to change the Power Mode can come from ADAS, or from a physical interface with buttons and a screen on the Gokart.
-This ECU, named DIM, sends CAN-messages requesting Power Mode changes, and receives CAN-messages from CEM with the updated Power Mode State.
+This ECU, named DIM, sends CAN messages requesting Power Mode changes and receives CAN messages from CEM with the updated Power Mode State.
 The screen shows the updated Power Mode State.
-The user can also subscribe to topics corresponding to CAN-messages received on ADAS.
+The user can also subscribe to topics corresponding to CAN messages received on ADAS.
 Part of the Body Electronics Intern Package is the Sonar Sensors Module (SSM) which is hosting six Sonar sensors that put out distance data.
-SSM converts the data to CAN-messages, which are transmitted to the bus and received by ADAS.
-Using the python script or the rostopic echo method on the computer, the user can monitor the sonar distance data in real time.
+SSM converts the data to CAN messages, which are transmitted to the bus and received by ADAS.
+Using the python script or the rostopic echo method on the computer, the user can monitor the sonar distance data in real-time.

 Can publisher http://dobby.local:35991